10 Notable Facts About Vampire Squids

 In contrast to most cephalopods, the vampire squid eats scraps.

 A detritivore is an animal that feeds on dead and decomposing matter.
-Vampire squids are the only cephalopods incapable of catching live prey and eating it.
-In its place, they eat “marine snow.”
-Marine snow is dead organic material such as plants or animals that make its way to the bottom of the ocean, resembling falling snowflakes.
+Vampire squid are the only cephalopod incapable of catching live prey and eating it.
+Instead, they eat “marine snow.”
+Marine snow is dead organic material, such as plants or animals, that makes its way to the bottom of the ocean, resembling falling snowflakes.
 As the marine snow drifts to the bottom, the vampire squid will reach out its filaments to collect and eat whatever makes its way toward it.

-10. Vampire Squids Can Live With A Very Small Amount Of Oxygen
+10. Vampire Squid Can Live With a Very Small Amount of Oxygen

 Vampyroteuthis infernalis, 1910from Thiele in Chun, C. 1910.
 Die Cephalopoden.
 Author: Ewald Rübsamen